pxxxe/azu/README.md

 ## Setup & Local Testing

-Prerequisites: Docker, Docker Compose (or equivalent), and a funded Solana devnet wallet.
+Prerequisites: Docker, Docker Compose (or equivalent), and a funded Hyperliquid wallet.

 ### 1. Build the images